JoBlake/Sailing-Malta-2024/README.md

 ## Usage

+### Running on Your Computer

+1. **Option 1: Default Directory (Project Root)**
-1. Ensure your JSON track files are in the project root directory with names matching the pattern `export *.json`
+   - Place your track files in the project root directory:
+     - JSON files: Use filenames matching the pattern `export *.json` (with full sailing data)
+     - GPX files: Use any `.gpx` filename (basic GPS tracking data)
+   - The app will automatically load files from the current directory (`.`)

+   **Option 2: Custom Directory**
+   - Place your track files in any directory on your computer
+   - After starting the app, use the "Track Directory" input in the Home tab to specify the path
+   - Click "Load Tracks from Directory" to load files from that location
+   - The directory path is saved and will be remembered for future sessions

 2. Run the Flask application using uv:
    ```bash